Adebukol8/Adebukol8/README.md

-- 👋 Hi, my name is @Bukola Oni
+- 👋 Hi, I'm Bukola Oni
-- 👀 I’m interested in Cloud computing
+- 👀 I’m passionate about cloud technology and always eager to learn more about how to leverage innovative solutions.
-- 🌱 I’m currently a student of Cloud Engineering with @AltSchool Africa.
+- 🌱 I’m currently a student of Cloud Engineering with @AltSchool Africa(https://altschoolafrica.com), where I'm gaining in-depth knowledge and practical skills in cloud technologies.
-- 💞️ I’m looking to collaborate on building new project
+- 💞️ I’m looking to collaborate.
+Let's connect and create something amazing together!
 - 📫 How to reach me -twitter:@JackieJ97 whatsapp:+2349030792545. 📩 jenniferoni03@gmail.com

 <!---